Husband charged with capital murder in Fayetteville stabbing death

 "Being a cash only bond and the amount reflects the seriousness of the event," Durrett said.

 Amy Joiner called police at 9:28 p.m.
 April 16 and said her husband "was intoxicated on alcohol and was 'being aggressive,'" according to a preliminary police report.
-Amy Joiner described her husband as shirtless and wearing jeans.
+She described her husband as shirtless and wearing jeans.

 Amy Joiner was initially calm while speaking to the dispatcher, the report states, but suddenly began screaming for help before she stopped responding to the dispatcher.
 A male voice was heard on the call saying, "You wanted it like this," according to a recording of the call.

 A witness later told police she heard a woman screaming and believed someone was being stabbed.
-The witness said they saw someone lying in the street with a man kneeling over them.
-The witness said the man appeared to be punching or stabbing the person on the street.
+The witness said she saw a man kneeling over someone lying in the street.
+The witness said the man appeared to be punching or stabbing the person.

-When officers arrived, they saw a man wearing only a pair of jeans, later identified as Marcus Joiner, walking away from a body in the street.
+When officers arrived, they saw a man wearing only a pair of jeans, later identified as Marcus Joiner, walking away from a body in the street, police said.
 The man refused commands to stop and entered the house at 1611 E. Thornhill Drive.

 The officers found Amy Joiner in the street.
 She wasn't breathing, according to the report.
 The first officer said he could still hear the 911 operator on Amy Joiner's phone, which was on the ground next to her.

-Investigators found a large amount of blood surrounding her body and several large footprints were found in the blood heading away from the body toward the house in the same direction officers had seen Marcus Joiner walking.
+Investigators found a large amount of blood surrounding her body, and several large footprints were found in the blood heading away from the body toward the house in the same direction officers had seen Marcus Joiner walking, police said.
 The footprints were of bare feet, according to the report.

 Police surrounded the house, and after a few minutes, Joiner came out of the residence.
 Police said he had a single puncture wound in the left side of his chest.

-Investigators said Marcus Joiner had cuts on both hands and his right hand was badly swollen.
-Officers also saw a lot of blood on his pants and the bottom of his feet.
+Investigators said Marcus Joiner had cuts on both hands, and his right hand was badly swollen.
+Officers said they also saw blood on his pants and the bottom of his feet.

-Amy Joiner was 39 years old.
-She was a partner and doctor at Northwest Arkansas Pathology Associates, according to her obituary.
+Amy Joiner was a partner and doctor at Northwest Arkansas Pathology Associates, according to her obituary.

 []